stevenlyons/sluice-video-mock/README.md

 # Video DVR

-Specify the behavior of the HLS-based video so it has configured playback behavior.
+Specify the behavior of an HLS-based video so it has the configured playback responses.
 It is useful for testing player playback behavior and measurement SDKs.

 ## Development

-This is a Next.js app with MDX (MDX is markdown + react).

 1. `git clone`
 1. `yarn install`